NuSkooler/enigma-bbs/UPGRADE.md

 # General Notes
 ## Configuration File Updates
-In general, look at template menu files in `misc/menu_templates`, and `config_template.in.hjson` as well as the default `luciano_blocktronics/theme.hjson` files when you update.
-These files may come with new sections you wish to merge into your system!
+In general, look at template menu files in `misc/menu_templates`, and `config_template.in.hjson` as well as the default `luciano_blocktronics/theme.hjson` files when you update. <u>These files may come with new sections you wish to merge into your system!</u>

 ### Menus & Theme Updates
-Upgrades often come with changes to the default menu templates found in `misc/menu_tempaltes`.
+Upgrades often come with changes to the default menu templates found in `misc/menu_templates`.
 You can use these as references for changes and additions to the default menu sets.
 This also applies to the default `luciano_blocktronics` theme and it's `theme.hjson` file.

 See [Updating](./docs/admin/updating.md) for details on menu files/etc.